An identification system based on the explicit isomorphism problem: A toy example

+We provide an example of how to generate division algebras and orders in them.
+The outline will be the following.
+We find a cyclic extension $\mathbb{K}$ of $\mathbb{Q}$ and then an element $b\in\mathbb{Q}$ for which the cyclic algebra $\A=(\mathbb{K}|\mathbb{Q},\sigma,b)$ is a division algebra.
+Then we provide an order in $\A$.

+In order to make our life easier we will look for a cyclic algebra of degree 5, i.e., a field $\mathbb{K}$ which is a Galois extension of $\mathbb{Q}$ is of degree 5.
+Since 5 is a prime number, $\A=(\mathbb{K}|\mathbb{Q},\sigma,b)$ is a division algebra if and only if $b$ is not a norm in the extension $\mathbb{K}|\mathbb{Q}$.
+We are looking for $\mathbb{K}$ as a subfield of a certain cyclotomic field because cyclotomic extensions are Abelian hence every subfield of them is automatically a Galois extension of $\mathbb{Q}$.

+Since $\varphi(11)=10$, the 11th cyclotomic field contains a subfield $\mathbb{K}$ of degree 5 over $\mathbb{Q}$ which is the splitting field of the polynomial $x^5-11x^4+44x^3-77x^2+55x-11$.
+The Galois group of $\mathbb{K}$ over $\mathbb{Q}$ is cyclic because every group of order 5 is cyclic.
+Now we need to find a $b$ which is not a norm in the extension $\mathbb{K}|\mathbb{Q}$.
+Checking that a certain $b$ is a norm or not can be accomplished efficiently using \cite[Section 6]{Ithesis} if one can factor $b$.
+In this setting $b$ does not need to be large and most $b$-s aren't norms so this can actually be done by guessing easily.
+Using the computational algebra system MAGMA \cite{Magma} one can compute that $b=2$ is not a norm.
+The discussion so far implies that $\A=(\mathbb{K}|\mathbb{Q},\sigma, 2)$ is a division algebra.

+Let $u\in \A$ be such that $u^5=2$ (which is given by the definition of a cyclic algebra).
+Then the set $\sum_{i=0}^4 Ou^i$ where $O$ is the ring of integers of $\mathbb{K}$ is an order.
+Indeed, it is full $\mathbb{Z}$-lattice and a subring of $\A$ which contains 1.
+Alternatively, one can also generate an order by selecting a $\mathbb{Q}$-basis of $\A$ containing 1 and multiply every basis element with a suitable integer to make structure constants integral. \begin{remark} This method easily generalizes to constructing division algebras of square-free degree.
+Indeed, the tensor product of division algebras of coprime degrees is again a division algebra \cite{Pi}. \end{remark} \begin{remark} We do not see any security risk in setting this exact division algebra as a global parameter (i.e., this division algebra can be used in any protocol execution). \end{remark}

-Since $\A_{0}$ is isomorphic to $\A_{1}$ and $\psi$ is random then $b$ cannot depend on $i$.
-It follows that $c$ and $i$ are chosen independently, thus are equal with probability $\frac{1}{2}$.
-Then $S$ requires two rounds in expectation before terminate.
-This implies that whether or not $S$ terminates on a particular choice of $(c,\psi)$ is independent of $(i, \psi)$ and hence $\B$.
-Thus, the distribution of the output is the same as $View_{V}$. \end{proof} \paragraph*{Acknowledgement.} Both authors were supported by the Hungarian National Research, Development and Innovation Office - NKFIH, Grant K115288.
-S\'andor Z. Kiss was supported by the Hungarian National Research, Development and Innovation Office - NKFIH, Grants No. K109789, K129335.
-Sándor Z. Kiss was supported by the János Bolyai Research Scholarship of the Hungarian Academy of Sciences and by the UNKP-18-4 New National Excellence Program of the Ministry of Human Capacities.
+\paragraph*{Acknowledgement.} We would like to thank the anonymous reviewers for the careful reading and the helpful suggestions which have improved the quality of this paper considerably.
+S\'andor Z. Kiss was supported by the Hungarian National Research, Development and Innovation Office - NKFIH, Grants No. K109789, K129335, K115288.
+Sándor Z. Kiss was supported by the János Bolyai Research Scholarship of the Hungarian Academy of Sciences and by the \'UNKP-18-4 New National Excellence Program of the Ministry of Human Capacities.
+Sándor Z. Kiss was supported by the \'UNKP-19-4 New National Excellence Program of the Ministry for Innovation and Technology.
+Supported by the \'UNKP-20-5 New National Excellence Program of the Ministry for Innovation and Technology from the source of the National Research, Development and Innovation Fund.
+P\'eter Kutas was supported by an EPSRC New Investigator grant (EP/S01361X/1).